blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

  NSERCH:   2  E=     -154.0504557511  GRAD.
 MAX=  0.0000005  R.M.S.=  0.0000002
 ```

-The *GAMESS* calculation has determined that a saddle point exists when the C–C torsion angle (the 5,4,3,2 torsion in this example) is 102.02˚.
+The *GAMESS* calculation has determined that a **saddle point** exists when the C–C torsion angle (the 5,4,3,2 torsion in this example) is 102.02&deg;.
 I can now add that data point into my potential energy surface.
 The complete table is produced below with the stationary points (maxima and minima) highlighted.

 ```{code-block}
 ---